Kahnawake: Restorative justice

-Before European contact, the Iroquois Confederacy (Haudenosaunee) had a long tradition of justice administered within the clan and council system.
+Before European contact, the Haudenosaunee Confederacy had a long tradition of justice administered within the clan and council system.
 The clan would govern the behaviour of clan members, and conflict between members of clans would be settled by consensus of the council.
 Clan mothers as well as chiefs had roles in this system.
 The goal was to quickly restore peace to the community and control behaviour that threatened it.
 The system was based on the four principles of reason, persuasion, satisfaction and compensation, with both wrongdoer and victim as part of the process.
 It was intended to achieve "[d]ue compensation and condolence, and a promise of agreement" between the parties.

 Many at Kahnawake and other First Nations communities believe their people are not being well served by the Canadian justice system.
 First Nations people are over-represented in it and in prisons.
 They believe this is in part due to the imposition of the Canadian justice system on traditional ways, by which the government has tried to assimilate the First Nations into European-based culture.
 The Canadian government has gradually favoured "indigenization" of the system.
 Kahnawake used section 107 of the Indian Act to nominate community members as justices of the peace, and in 1974 Justice Sharron was appointed as the first justice of the peace at the reserve.
 Many of the cases have dealt with traffic and parking violations, but her scope is wider, as the JP has jurisdiction over Criminal Code offences related to the following four areas: cruelty to animals, common assault, breaking and entering, and vagrancy.
-The Kanien’kehá:ka wanted further improvements.
+The Kanien’kehá꞉ka wanted further improvements.